magorium/fpc-triforce/PubTitles/RKRM/README.md

 [ IFFParse            | sift            | Parse and display chunks for IFF files [ Intuition-Boopsi    | RKRMButClass    | Boopsi button class [ Intuition-Boopsi    | Talk2Boopsi     | Boopsi communication
+[ Intuition-Gadgets   | simplegad       | Show the use of a button gadget [ Intuition-Gadgets   | strhooks        | String gadget hooks demo [ Intuition-Gadgets   | updatestrgad    | Show the use of a string gadget